frothers/Frothers-FC/content/posts/2021/2021-season-game-11.md

 > 1-0

-The Black Bulls then got back in the game with a cross that wasn't delt with and their striker poking in the follow-up.
+The Black Bulls then got back in the game with a cross that wasn't dealt with and their striker poking in the follow-up.

 > 1-1

+Putting through-ball after through-ball they eventually jumped on an error by **Chris** and slotted home early to up.

+> 2-1

+Starting to put the pressure on, **Lance** found the keeper off his line and chipped him, with the attempted clearance taking it over.

+> 2-2

 ## Man of the Match